fuhsaz/dnd-notes-holt-campaign-01/Party/Members/Firby Mountainhome.md

 - Disguise self
 - Invisibility
 - Can cast Detect Magic as a ritual for free
+- Shielding staff - can cast mage armor and shield a few times, also raises his AC by 1
 ## Story Points

 ## Notes